A5873/PhantomGuard/rust/phantomguard/README.md

 ## 🔍 Overview

-Rootkit Hunter is a powerful security analysis toolkit designed to detect rootkits, malware, and security vulnerabilities on Linux systems.
+PhantomGuard is a powerful security analysis toolkit designed to detect threats, malware, and security vulnerabilities on Linux systems.
 It combines cutting-edge memory forensics, network traffic analysis, and system monitoring techniques to provide comprehensive security assessment capabilities.

-With its unique hybrid architecture, utilizing both Python and Rust, Rootkit Hunter delivers the perfect balance of development speed and runtime performance.
+With its unique hybrid architecture, utilizing both Python and Rust, PhantomGuard delivers the perfect balance of development speed and runtime performance.

 ## ✨ Features